Frequently Asked Questions

 If you want to know if you can trust a browser company with your

-data, you have to ask yourself these two basic questions:
+data, you should ask these two basic questions:

 Even if the browser is fully open source, what is done with your data on their servers (the part that really matters) is